jonathandw743/planet-poster-2/README.md

 # or
 pnpm dev
 ```
+This project uses pocketbase for the back end.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font

-This project uses pocketbase for the back end.

 To start pocketbase :